lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 #### First Implementation Option

-In our first implementation strategy each Attester is provisioned with a unique end-entity certificate.
+In our first implementation option each Attester is provisioned with a unique end-entity certificate.
 Hence, the certificate chain at least differs with respect to the end-entity certificates.